Royalties represent the amount of money paid to an artist, when someone or some company wants to publicly use that artist’s work.

 In the US, there are different categories of royalties.
 The main ones are:

 Songwriter Royalties: This is the royalty paid to the artist who wrote the song.
 It is related to the sheet music, before the recording.
-Normally, only the songwriter gets paid.
+Only the songwriter (or songwriters) is paid.
 But sometimes a songwriter has a contract with a publishing company.
-In this case, the publisher gets the royalties instead.
+In this case, the publisher gets a share of the royalties.

 Mechanical Royalties: Refered to the phonogram.
 The recorded version of the song.
 It can have many different formats: CD, DVD, MIDI, games and films.
 Even ringtones have to pay royalties.
 It is important to say that, in the case of a phonogram, another agent joins in: the record companies.
 They are the ones responsible for paying royalties to songwriters and publishers.

 Performance Royalties: This is related to the performance of the song.
 That can be at parties, TV shows, on the radio, in bars, religious events and many other activities.
 In this case, only songwriter and publishing company get paid.